elbrutalo/gcam-pixel10/README.md

 - The process is terminated when you leave the app.
 This is deliberate: with Photo Sphere as the only mode, the native Lightcycle engine is never torn down, and without the kill the viewfinder stays black on the second launch.
-  The cost is roughly one extra second of startup time, and a panorama that is still rendering will be lost if you leave the app.
+  The check is deferred and only fires once the process is actually no longer visible, so opening settings or saving a capture is unaffected.
+The cost is roughly one extra second of startup time, and a panorama that is still rendering will be lost if you leave the app mid-render.
 - Signed with a debug key, not with Shamim's.
 The `SignatureKiller` bundled in the original APK spoofs the platform signature, so the PairIP integrity check still passes.